FrancescoTalotta/ARINC-429/sigrok/README.md

 # ARINC-429 Sigrok Decoder

-A custom **Sigrok protocol decoder for ARINC 429**, designed to interpret bipolar-RZ ARINC signals captured by any Sigrok-compatible logic analyzer.
+A custom **Sigrok protocol decoder for ARINC 429**, designed to interpret bipolar-RZ ARINC signals captured by Sigrok logic analyzer.
 It reconstructs complete 32-bit ARINC words and displays all standard fields directly inside PulseView.

 ---